Whatsapp Icon

 Imaging Studies

 Imaging techniques such as X-rays, computed tomography (CT) scans, magnetic resonance imaging (MRI), and positron emission tomography (PET) scans are essential.
-These imaging tools help in identifying the presence of tumor masses and their locations, crucial for staging the disease.
+These imaging tools help in identifying the presence of tumour masses and their locations, crucial for staging the disease.

 Biopsy